Developed by teachers, with teachers, for teachers and parents

 What is special about A Song a Day?

 Is A Song a Day research-based?
-Evidence-based?

-Both PreK & K children improved their pre-reading music skills after practicing 15 minutes/day for 10 weeks.
-The results were statistically significant, meaning that the improvement was likely to have occurred due to a relationship between the lessons and the improvement.
-Graphs here.
+Yes!
+It was piloted by 18 PreK and 10 Kindergarten teachers and their 200 students, modified using their feedback, and tested for effectiveness.
+Both PreK & K children improved their music skills after practicing 15 minutes/day for 10 weeks.
+The results were statistically significant, meaning that the improvement was likely due to the lessons.
+See graph.

 What do teachers say?